Skip to main content

 Intraday Trailing Drawdown (ITD)

-Adjusts upward intraday as the account reaches new highs, including unrealized profit
+Moves in real time as the account reaches new equity highs, including unrealized profit

 End-of-Day (EOD) Drawdown

-Remains fixed during the trading day and updates only once after market close, based on the closing balance
+Remains fixed during the trading session and updates once after market close based on the closing balance

 If your account equity drops below the applicable threshold, the account is automatically liquidated and marked as failed.